-Join Mark Thomas for an in-depth discussion in this video Problem-management interfaces, part of ITIL Foundations.
+Join Mark Thomas for an in-depth discussion in this video Problem-management interfaces, part of Cert Prep: ITIL 3 Foundation.

 - So the last thing we want to talk about in…Problem Management is the interfaces between…this process and other processes within…the ITIL framework, so some of them just make sense.…Incident Management, we've really talked about, a lot…about the relationship there between incident…and problem because we're trending incidents.…Incidents are there because a problem exists, so we can…use a lot of the incident data to help us identify…some root causes that might be beneficial for us.…Change Management, if we have a problem ticket,…most likely, we'll have a change request of some type…to help us remove that problem from the infrastructure.…